 The Riverside Walk is approximately two miles long and follows the course of the river Wensum for its entire length.
 The footpath enters Norwich from the north west and runs eastward across the north side of the city centre before turning south and ending at Thorpe railway station.

-The section from Whitefriars Bridge to the railway station passes by the historic Cow Tower and Pull's Ferry, and is especially lovely in the spring, when the areas to the sides of the path are carpeted with daffodils.
+The section from Whitefriars Bridge to the railway station passes by the historic Cow Tower, Bishop Bridge and Pull's Ferry, and is especially lovely in the spring, when the areas to the sides of the path are carpeted with daffodils.